zackees/transcribe-anything/README.md

 Over 270+⭐'s because this program this app just works.

 Easiest whisper implementation to install and use.
 Just install with `pip install transcribe-anything`.
-GPU acceleration is *automatic*, using the *blazingly* fast [insanely-fast-whisper](https://github.com/Vaibhavs10/insanely-fast-whisper) as the backend.
+GPU acceleration is *automatic*, using the *blazingly* fast [insanely-fast-whisper](https://github.com/Vaibhavs10/insanely-fast-whisper) as the backend for `--device insane`.
 This is the only tool to optionally produces a `speaker.json` file, representing speaker-assigned text that has been de-chunkified.

 Hardware acceleration on Windows/Linux/MacOS Arm (M1, M2, +) via `--device insane`